stephengladney/gladknee/README.md

 ### **clampArray(arr: any[], min: number | null, max: number | null, fill?: any): any[]**

 Returns the provided array with a minimum and/or maximum length limit enforced.
 If the minimum length is enforced, items with the value of the fill provided will be added.
+You can pass in any falsy value for a limit parameter to bypass that limit.
 <br><br>
 Example:

 ```
-clampArray([1, 2, 3, 4, 5], 3)
+clampArray([1, 2, 3, 4, 5], 0, 3)
 // [1, 2, 3]

-clampArray([1, 2, 3], null, 5, "x")
+clampArray([1, 2, 3], 5, null, "x")
 // [1, 2, 3, "x", "x"]
 ```